chrisburnell/chrisburnell.com/src/pages/ideas.md

 ## Eleventy Build

-- *[WIP — to be finished]* figure out how to manage "RSS-only" posts (that become visible on the site after `site.limits.recentDays`)
 - work out how to feature more tags/collections in the post meta description (alongside `writing`-tagged posts)
 - use new eleventy-img transform instead of image shortcode
     - keep an eye on performance here
-- pull data out of fathom analytics for page popularity
-- pull in cover images for:
+- use APIs to pull in cover images for:
     - books
     - music albums
     - movies & TV shows